jldevx/Social-links-profile/README.md

 ### What I learned

-I learned how to make a css code structure organized by using SCSS and BEM naming convention.
+I learned how to make a css code structure more organized by using SCSS and BEM naming convention.
 And also how to use vw unit and clamp to create a more effective responsive layout without using media queries.

 ## Author